amac0/BusWatch/README.md

 A Wear OS app for tracking London bus arrivals in real-time, designed specifically for Pixel Watch and other Wear OS devices.

+**NOTE: This whole app was coded by Claude Code.
+That includes most of this page.
+Please use only at your own risk.**

 ## Features

 - 📍 **Location-aware**: Automatically shows the 5 closest bus stops based on your current location